 We stood in awkward silence for a while, each of us wondering how to part.

 “Well, I’ve got to run now.
 I hope I’ll see you again sometime later.”
 She said twisting her fingers.

 “Sure.
 I hope so too.”
 I told her as she turned and disappeared down the corridor, with a bouncy gait.
 I met the gatekeeper’s gaze as I slowly turned to take the flight of stairs to our section.
 He was smiling cunningly.
 I winked at him and disappeared up the stairs to our room.
 Johnny, a classmate who had recently relocated to our room, was busy watching some movie on his laptop when I went in.

 I did not want to disturb him, so I just said hi and jumped to my bunk.
 I lay on my back and started to reflect back at that lunch date.
 The more I thought of her, the more I grew fond of Christine.
 For a moment, I thought I should really get serious with her but brushed away the thought, as it was too early to be sure if there was genuine chemistry between us.
 Besides, there was an obvious attraction between Sonia and me, only that I found it hard to make a move on her.
 I remembered I needed to get done with the novel so Raj could take it to her.
 I hanged precariously from my bunk and picked it up from Swaleh’s bed, where she had left it.
 The book had traces of her sweet floral fragrance.
 I took out the bookmark and proceeded to read from where I had stopped last.
 I tried to but found it hard to concentrate in reading the novel.
 Images of both Sonia and Christine kept crisscrossing my mind.
 I involuntarily found myself comparing them, trying to weigh each on the love scale.
-These thoughts, coupled with the day’s activities took a toll on me and I fell asleep…To be continued in part 4.
+These thoughts, coupled with the day’s activities took a toll on me and I fell asleep.